Colts owner Irsay says there's "merit to remove" Snyder - WHIZ News

 “It is highly inappropriate, but not surprising, that Mr. Irsay opted to make statements publicly based on falsehoods in the media,” the statement said.
 “It is unfortunate that Mr. Irsay decided to go public with his statement today, while an investigation is in process, and the team has had no opportunity to formally respond to allegations.
 The Commanders have made remarkable progress over the past two years.
 We are confident that, when he has an opportunity to see the actual evidence in this case, Mr. Irsay will conclude that there is no reason for the Snyders to consider selling the franchise.
 And they won’t.”

-White hasn’t informed the league of a timeline to submit a report, though it’s anticipated she’s nearing the end of the investigation, a person familiar with the matter told The Associated Press.
+Goodell said there’s no timeline for White to submit her report.
+It’s anticipated she’s nearing the end of the investigation, a person familiar with the matter told The Associated Press.
 The person spoke to the AP on condition of anonymity because the investigation remains open.

-Snyder’s ownership of the Commanders became a big issue again last week when ESPN reported, citing anonymous sources, that he has hired private investigators and told people he has enough information to expose fellow owners and NFL Commissioner Roger Goodell.
+Snyder’s ownership of the Commanders became a big issue again last week when ESPN reported, citing anonymous sources, that he has hired private investigators and told people he has enough information to expose fellow owners and Goodell.

 The Commanders denied the contents of the report, calling it “categorically untrue” and “clearly part of a well-funded, two-year campaign to coerce the sale of the team, which will continue to be unsuccessful.”

+Dallas Cowboys owner Jerry Jones, a known supporter of Snyder, declined to throw the embattled owner under the bus, despite ESPN’s report of a rift between the longtime confidants.

+“I have no knowledge of anything that has got any basis to it,” Jones said.

-Tanya Snyder, the team’s co-CEO, and Commanders President Jason Wright are representing the team at this week’s owners’ meetings in New York.
+Tanya Snyder, the team’s co-CEO, and Commanders President Jason Wright represented the team at the meetings.

 Snyder and the organization are also currently the subject of an ongoing investigation by the U.S. House Committee on Oversight and Reform.
 Snyder has owned the team since 1999.